Juwana-Zerman/Udacity-Neighborhood-Map/project-7/README.md

 # Neighborhood Map Project (Jax Wing Finder)

+## This project was updated to the jax-wing-finder repository

 ## Overview

 The Neighborhood Map Project was built to fulfill requirements for the Udacity Front-End Developer Nanodegree.
 This is a single page app built using React.
 The app uses the Google Maps JavaScript API and FourSquare API to list restaurant locations serving wings in the Jacksonville, FL area.